La-Lojban/lojban.pw/data/pages/en/articles/!cmavo-old.md

               - lojban: de'i li 3 mi co'a litru
               - translation: I started my trip on the third day of the month.
     - se di'o:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: se diklo
-      - definitions:
-        - 1:
           - definition: [sumti] pe se di'o [sumti] = [sumti] that is at the location/locus [sumti]
           - examples:
             - 1:
               - lojban: lo'e bakni pe se di'o le nurma cu barda
               - translation: Typical cows in the rural area are big.
     - do'e:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: co'e
-      - definitions:
-        - 1:
           - definition: X is vaguely/generally related to Y (where X and Y are sumti).
           - examples:
             - 1:
               - lojban: le nanmu be do'e le tcadu cu klama le zdani
               - translation: The man of the city came home.
     - du'i:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: dunli
-      - definitions:
-        - 1:
           - definition: [sumti] ne du'i [sumti] = [sumti] as much as/equally to [sumti] (where [bridi] is the standard of comparison).
           - examples:
             - 1:
               - lojban: xu do ne du'i mi zukcfu
               - translation: Are you as busy as I am?
     - du'o:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: djuno
-      - definitions:
-        - 1:
           - definition: [bridi] is true according to the knowledge of [sumti].
           - examples:
             - 1:
               - lojban: du'o mi ti lojbo
               - translation: According to my knowledge, this is Lojbanic.
     - fau:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: fasnu
-      - definitions:
-        - 1:
           - definition: In the event/case of [sumti], the event of [bridi] happens.
           - examples:
             - 1:
               - lojban: fau le nu carvi kei mi na klama le zarci
               - translation: In the case of rain, I don't go to the store.
     - fi'e:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: finti
-      - definitions:
-        - 1:
           - definition: [sumti] ne [sumti] = [sumti] created/invented by [sumti].
           - examples:
             - 1:
               - lojban: le zdani ne fi'e la .djan.
               - translation: The house, which is built by John.
     - ga'a:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: zgana
-      - definitions:
-        - 1:
           - definition: As observed/seen by [sumti], the event of [bridi] happens
           - examples:
             - 1:
               - lojban: ga'a mi le zdani cu xekri
               - translation: As seen by me, the house is black.
     - gau:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: gasnu
-      - definitions:
-        - 1:
           - definition: With [sumti] as the agent/actor, the event of [bridi] happens.
           - examples:
             - 1:
               - lojban: gau la .djan. le canko cu kalri
               - translation: The window is opened by John.
     - ja'e:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: jalge
-      - definitions:
-        - 1:
           - definition: As a result/consequence of [sumti], the event of [bridi] happens.
           - examples:
             - 1:
               - lojban: ja'e le nu carvi kei mi na ku klama le zarci
               - translation: As a result of the rain, I don't go to the store.
     - ja'i:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: javni
-      - definitions:
-        - 1:
           - definition: According to the rule/law [sumti], the event of [bridi] happens.
           - examples:
             - 1:
               - lojban: ja'i le flalu do na klama le zdani
               - translation: According to the law, you may not enter the house.
     - ji'e:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: jimte
-      - definitions:
-        - 1:
           - definition: [sumti] ne ji'e [sumti] = [sumti] limited by [sumti] is described in [bridi].
           - examples:
             - 1:
               - lojban: le zbani ne ji'e le xamsi cu ganra
               - translation: The shore limited by the sea is wide.
     - ji'o:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: jitro
-      - definitions:
-        - 1:
           - definition: [sumti] ne ji'o [sumti] = [sumti] under the direction/control of [sumti] does what [bridi] described.
           - examples:
             - 1:
               - lojban: le gerku ne ji'o la .djan. cu klama
               - translation: Under John's control, the dog comes.
     - ji'u:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: jicmu
-      - definitions:
-        - 1:
           - definition: Based on the assumption/support of X, Y (where X is the assumption and Y is the thing based on it).
           - examples:
             - 1:
               - lojban: lo'e dacti cu muvdu ji'u le za'u javni be fi le daiske
               - translation: Typical objects move governed by the laws of physics.
     - kai:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: ckaji
-      - definitions:
-        - 1:
           - definition: [sumti] pe kai [sumti] = property [sumti] that [sumti] manifests.
           - examples:
             - 1:
               - lojban: lo ka xunre kei pe kai le makcu tamca cu se simlu so'i le plise
               - translation: Red color as in this ripe tomato is what many of the apples seem to have.
     - se ka'a:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: klama
-      - definitions:
-        - 1:
           - definition: [sumti] ne se ka'a [sumti] = [sumti] coming to [sumti] does what [bridi] describes.
           - examples:
             - 1:
               - lojban: mi ne se ka'a le zdani cu bajra
               - translation: I run home.
     - se ka'i:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: se krati
-      - definitions:
-        - 1:
           - definition: [sumti] ne se ka'i [sumti] = [sumti] representing/on behalf of [sumti] does what [bridi] describes.
           - examples:
             - 1:
               - lojban: mi ne se ka'i la .djan. cu cusku lu co'o li'u
               - translation: On behalf of John, I say "goodbye".
     - ki'i:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: ckini
-      - definitions:
-        - 1:
           - definition: [sumti] ne ki'i [sumti] = [sumti] that is specifically associated with [sumti].
           - examples:
             - 1:
               - lojban: ti'e le sance ne ki'i le barda mabru cu tsali
               - translation: They say, the sound from the big mammal is pretty strong.
     - ki'u:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: krinu
-      - definitions:
-        - 1:
           - definition: With the justification/reason of [sumti], [bridi] happens.
           - examples:
             - 1:
               - lojban: ki'u le nu mi tatpi kei mi na ku klama le zarci
               - translation: With the reason that I am tired, I don't go to the store.
     - koi:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: korbi
-      - definitions:
-        - 1:
           - definition: [bridi] is bounded by/has the border [sumti].
           - examples:
             - 1:
               - lojban: le verba pu kelci koi le bitmu
               - translation: The child played bounded by the fence.
     - ku'u:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: kulnu
-      - definitions:
-        - 1:
           - definition: In the culture/society of X, Y (where X is the culture and Y is the thing related to it).
           - examples:
             - 1:
               - lojban: ku'u le merko lo'e prenu cu tavla fo le glibau
               - translation: In American culture, people speak English.
     - la'u:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: klani
-      - definitions:
-        - 1:
           - definition: With the quantity/amount of X, Y (where X is the quantity and Y is the thing quantified).
           - examples:
             - 1:
               - lojban: la .frank. cu sanli zu'a nu'i la .djordj. la'u lo mitre be li mu
               - translation: Frank is standing five meters to the left of George.
     - le'a:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: klesi
-      - definitions:
-        - 1:
           - definition: [sumti] ne le'a [sumti] = [sumti] that is in category/cetegorized by [sumti].
           - examples:
             - 1:
               - lojban: le'i spati ne le'a lo'i se pezli lo crino cu ckaji lo ka lu'a ce'u vasru so'i tirse
               - translation: The set of plants that are in category of leafy plants are such that each member of the set has lots of iron.
     - li'e:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: lidne
-      - definitions:
-        - 1:
           - definition: [sumti] pe li'e [sumti] = [sumti] that is followed by [sumti] in sequence.
           - examples:
             - 1:
               - lojban: ro lojbo ba'urvlasle pe li'e pa karsnasni cu sunsnasni
               - translation: Every Lojban phoneme followed by a vowel is a consonant.
     - se ma'e:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: se marji
-      - definitions:
-        - 1:
           - definition: [sumti] ne se ma'e [sumti] = [sumti] made of/composed of material [sumti].
           - examples:
             - 1:
               - lojban: le mudri ne se ma'e le dinju cu denmi
               - translation: The wood of the building is dense.
     - ma'i:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: manri
-      - definitions:
-        - 1:
           - definition: [bridi] happens in the reference frame [sumti].
           - examples:
             - 1:
               - lojban: ma'i le junla li ze tcika
               - translation: According to the clock, it's 7 o'clock.
     - se mau:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: se zmadu
-      - definitions:
-        - 1:
           - definition: [sumti] ne se mau [sumti] = [sumti] exceeds [sumti] in what [bridi] describes.
           - examples:
             - 1:
               - lojban: mi se mau la .djan. cu prami la .alis.
               - translation: I love Alice more than John does.
     - se me'a:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: se mleca
-      - definitions:
-        - 1:
           - definition: [sumti] ne se me'a [sumti] = [sumti] is less than [sumti] in what [bridi] describes.
           - examples:
             - 1:
               - lojban: lei ckafi ne se me'a lei tcati cu glare
               - translation: The coffee is less hot than the tea.
     - me'e:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: cmene
-      - definitions:
-        - 1:
           - definition: [sumti] ne me'e [sumti] = [sumti] named as [sumti] (quotation)
           - examples:
             - 1:
               - lojban: le verba ne me'e zo .alis. cu vi zutse
               - translation: The child named "Alice" sits nearby.
     - mu'i:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: mukti
-      - definitions:
-        - 1:
           - definition: Motivated by/having the motive of [sumti] the event of [bridi] happens
           - examples:
             - 1:
               - lojban: mi di'i tadni mu'i lo nu mi djica lo nu mi certu
               - translation: I study regularly motivated by my desire to be an expert.
     - mu'u:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: mupli
-      - definitions:
-        - 1:
           - definition: [sumti] ne mu'u [sumti] = property [sumti] exemplified by [sumti].
           - examples:
             - 1:
               - lojban: lo ka carmi gunka kei ne mu'u le bersa be mi cu se banli so'i le diklo xabju
               - translation: Hard work as shown by my son is what many of the local inhabitants are great in.
     - ni'i:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: nibli
-      - definitions:
-        - 1:
-          - definition: Logically entailed by/because of X, Y (where X is the premise and Y is the conclusion).
+          - definition: [bridi] happens logically entailed by/because of event [sumti].
           - examples:
             - 1:
-              - lojban: Ni'i le nu do nanmu, do ka'e jbena
+              - lojban: ni'i le nu do remna kei do ka'e jbena
-              - translation: Because you are a man, you can be born.
+              - translation: Because you are a human, you can be born.
-    - pa'a:
-      - type: modal tag
-      - source: panra
+    - pa'u:
       - definitions:
         - 1:
-          - definition: In addition to/as well as X, Y (where X and Y are sumti).
-          - examples:
-            - 1:
-              - lojban: Pa'a le gerku, mi viska le mlatu
-              - translation: In addition to the dog, I see the cat.
-    - pa'u:
           - type: modal tag
           - source: pagbu
-      - definitions:
-        - 1:
-          - definition: With component/part X, Y (where X is the part and Y is the whole).
+          - definition: [sumti] ne pa'u [sumti] = [sumti], of which [sumti] is a part.
           - examples:
             - 1:
-              - lojban: Pa'u le zdani, le vorme cu stuzi
+              - lojban: le skami ne pa'u le vidni cu spofu
-              - translation: With the house as a component, the door is located. / The door is part of the house.
+              - translation: The computer, of which the mointor is a part, is broken.
-    - pi'o:
+    - se pi'o:
-      - type: modal tag
-      - source: pilno
       - definitions:
         - 1:
-          - definition: Used by X, for the purpose of Y, Z (where X is the user, Y is the purpose, and Z is the tool).
+          - type: modal tag
+          - source: se pilno
+          - definition: [sumti] ne se pi'o [sumti] = [sumti] makes the event of the bridi happen by using the tool [sumti].
           - examples:
             - 1:
-              - lojban: Pi'o la .djan., le penbi cu ciska le cukta
+              - lojban: mi ne se pi'o le forca cu citka
-              - translation: Used by John, the pen writes the book.
+              - translation: I eat by using a fork.
     - po'i:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: porsi
-      - definitions:
-        - 1:
-          - definition: In the sequence/order of X, Y (where X is the sequence and Y is the thing sequenced).
+          - definition: [sumti] ne po'i [sumti] = property [sumti], which is how the sequence [sumti] is formed.
           - examples:
             - 1:
-              - lojban: Po'i le liste, la .djan. cmene pamoi
+              - lojban: le ka ce'u dzena ce'u kei ne po'i la .alis. ce'o la .bob. cu ...
-              - translation: In the sequence of the list, John's name comes first.
+              - translation: is a sequence of numbers where a number to the left is less than the number to the right.
     - pu'a:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: pluka
-      - definitions:
-        - 1:
           - definition: In order to please X, Y (where X is the one pleased and Y is the action done to please them).
           - examples:
             - 1:
               - lojban: Pu'a la .djan., mi klama le zarci
               - translation: In order to please John, I go to the store.
     - pu'e:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: pruce
-      - definitions:
-        - 1:
           - definition: By the process/method of X, from Y to Z, passing through stages W, [something] is ... (where X is the process, Y is the origin, Z is the destination, and W are the stages).
           - examples:
             - 1:
               - lojban: Pu'e le ctuca mi djuno le lojbo
               - translation: By the process of teaching, I know Lojban.
     - ra'a:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: srana
-      - definitions:
-        - 1:
           - definition: Pertaining to/concerning X, Y (where X is the topic and Y is the thing related to it).
           - examples:
             - 1:
               - lojban: Ra'a le cukta, mi tavla do
               - translation: Concerning the book, I speak to you.
     - ra'i:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: krasi
-      - definitions:
-        - 1:
           - definition: From the source/origin of X, Y (where X is the source and Y is the thing originating there).
           - examples:
             - 1:
               - lojban: Ra'i le zdani mi klama le zarci
               - translation: From the house as the origin, I go to the store.
     - rai:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: traji
-      - definitions:
-        - 1:
           - definition: With the superlative/extremum of X, being the Y-est among the set Z, [something] does/is ... (where X is the property, Y is the extremum type, and Z is the set).
           - examples:
             - 1:
               - lojban: Rai le barda le zdani cu melbi
               - translation: With the property of being big, the house is beautiful. / The house is beautiful in its bigness.
     - ri'a:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: rinka
-      - definitions:
-        - 1:
           - definition: Caused by/with the physical cause of X, Y (where X is the cause and Y is the effect).
           - examples:
             - 1:
               - lojban: Ri'a le carvi mi na klama le zarci
               - translation: Because of the rain, I don't go to the store.
     - ri'i:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: lifri
-      - definitions:
-        - 1:
           - definition: Experienced by X, Y (where X is the experiencer and Y is the experience).
           - examples:
             - 1:
               - lojban: Ri'i la .djan. le zdani cu finti
               - translation: Experienced by John, the house was built. / John experienced the building of the house.
     - sau:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: sarcu
-      - definitions:
-        - 1:
           - definition: Necessarily/required by X, under conditions Y, Z (where X is the thing requiring, Y are the conditions, and Z is the thing required).
           - examples:
             - 1:
               - lojban: Sau le zdani, le vorme cu stuzi
               - translation: Necessarily with the house, the door is located. / The house requires a door.
     - si'u:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: sidju
-      - definitions:
-        - 1:
           - definition: Aided by/with the assistance of X, Y (where X is the helper and Y is the thing helped).
           - examples:
             - 1:
               - lojban: Si'u la .djan. mi klama le zarci
               - translation: With John's help, I go to the store.
     - ta'i:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: tadji
-      - definitions:
-        - 1:
           - definition: By the method/technique of X, Y (where X is the method and Y is the thing done by it).
           - examples:
             - 1:
               - lojban: Ta'i le cmalu skami mi klama le zarci
               - translation: By the method of using a small computer, I go to the store. / I go to the store using a small computer.
     - tai:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: tamsmi
-      - definitions:
-        - 1:
           - definition: With the form/shape of X, similar to Y, in the property/quality of Z, [something] does/is ... (where X is the form, Y is the thing it is similar to, and Z is the property).
           - examples:
             - 1:
               - lojban: Tai le bolci le zdani cu barda
               - translation: With the form of a ball, the house is big. / The house is big and ball-shaped.
     - te'i:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: stidi
-      - definitions:
-        - 1:
           - definition: Suggested/proposed by X, to Y, Z (where X is the suggester, Y is the audience, and Z is the suggestion).
           - examples:
             - 1:
               - lojban: Te'i la .djan. do mi klama le zarci
               - translation: Suggested by John to you, I go to the store. / John suggests to you that I go to the store.
     - ti'i:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: stidi
-      - definitions:
-        - 1:
           - definition: Suggested to X, Y (where X is the recipient of the suggestion and Y is the suggestion).
           - examples:
             - 1:
               - lojban: Ti'i mi do klama le zarci
               - translation: It is suggested to me that you go to the store. / It seems to me that you should go to the store.
     - ti'u:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: tcika
-      - definitions:
-        - 1:
           - definition: At the time/during the time of X, Y (where X is the time and Y is the thing happening then).
           - examples:
             - 1:
               - lojban: Ti'u le vanci mi klama le zdani
               - translation: At the time of evening, I go home. / I go home in the evening.
     - tu'i:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: stuzi
-      - definitions:
-        - 1:
           - definition: At the location/site of X, Y (where X is the location and Y is the thing located there).
           - examples:
             - 1:
               - lojban: Tu'i le zdani, le gerku cu sipna
               - translation: At the site of the house, the dog sleeps.
     - va'o:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: vanbi
-      - definitions:
-        - 1:
           - definition: Under the conditions/circumstances of X, Y (where X are the conditions and Y is the thing conditioned).
           - examples:
             - 1:
               - lojban: Va'o le carvi mi na klama le zarci
               - translation: Under the condition of rain, I don't go to the store.
     - va'u:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: xamgu
-      - definitions:
-        - 1:
           - definition: Benefiting X, Y (where X is the beneficiary and Y is the action that benefits them).
           - examples:
             - 1:
               - lojban: Va'u mi do klama le zarci
               - translation: Benefiting me, you go to the store. / You go to the store for my benefit.
     - zau:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: zanru
-      - definitions:
-        - 1:
           - definition: Approved by/with the approval of X, Y (where X is the approver and Y is the thing approved).
           - examples:
             - 1:
               - lojban: Zau la .djan. mi klama le zarci
               - translation: With John's approval, I go to the store.
     - zu'e:
+      - definitions:
+        - 1:
           - type: modal tag
           - source: zukte
-      - definitions:
-        - 1:
           - definition: With the goal/purpose/intention of X, by means of Y, Z (where X is the goal, Y is the means, and Z is the actor/action).
           - examples:
             - 1: